CumulusNetworks/docs/content/cumulus-linux-55/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-API.md

 After installing the certificates and keys, edit the `/etc/nginx/sites-available/nvue.conf` file to set the `ssl_certificate` and the `ssl_certificate_key` values to your keys, then restart NGINX with the `sudo systemctl restart nginx` command.

-## Understanding the API Architecture (Theory)
+## Understanding the API Architecture
 ### Supported HTTP Methods
-- Get -- used for Show Commands
-- Post -- used to Set Configuration
+- GET

+  This method is used to display configuration.
+It is equivalent to the `nv show` commands.
+- POST

+  This method is used to set configuration.
+- PATCH

-- Patch -- used to Replace or Unset Configuration
+  This method is used to replace or unset configuration.
   To change configuration settings with the REST API, you can either perform:
   - A root patch, where you run the NVUE PATCH API on the root node of the schema so that a single PATCH operation can change one, some, or the entire configuration in a single payload.
 The payload of the PATCH method must be aware of the entire NVUE object model schema because you make the configuration changes relative to the root node `/nvue_v1`.
   - A targeted configuration patch, where you run a specific NVUE REST API, targeted at a particular OpenAPI end-point URI, to make a configuration change.
 Based on the NVUE schema definition, you need to direct the PATCH REST API request at a particular endpoint (for example, `/nvue_v1/vrf/{vrf-id}/router/bgp`) and provide the payload that conforms to the schema.
 With a targeted configuration patch, you can control individual resources.

   You typically perform a *root patch* to push all configurations to the switch in bulk.
 For example, if you use a centralized configuration engine (such as an SDN controller or a network management system) to push the entire switch configuration every time you need to make a change, regardless of how small or large the change.
 A root patch can also make configuration changes with fewer round trips to the switch; running many specific NVUE PATCH APIs to set or unset objects requires many round trips to the switch to set up the HTTP connection, transfer payload and responses, manage network utilization, and so on.
-- Delete -- used to Remove Configuration
+- DELETE

+  This method is used to delete configuration.
 ### Using the API
 The NVUE CLI and the REST API are equivalent in functionality; you can run all management operations from the REST API or the CLI.
 The NVUE object model drives both the REST API and the CLI management operations.
 All operations are consistent; for example, the CLI `nv show commands` reflect any PATCH operation (create) you run through the REST API.